 We are fortunate to be able to steward this 16 acre farm below Kelston hill, and nested at the end of the watershed of Westbrook, we are predominantly south facing and enjoy growing on rich loamy soils.

-Thanks to a massive push from Crowdfunders backers in 2021, we were able to plant thousands of trees, to buy market garden tools and machinery, earn a living for the starting up phase and feel supported and encouraged by your generosity.
-Thank you again!
+Thanks to massive support from Crowdfunders in 2021, we were able to plant thousands of trees, to buy market garden tools and build a solar barn.
+This includes an earth-floor community space for staff, visitors and training new entrant growers and gardeners.

 Weston Spring Farm

 We practice regenerative farming.
 We know we have a responsibility to regenerate our land and strive to apply best agroecological practices.
-This is why we are cultivating with awareness of soil health and life and have a no-dig market garden where we bring-in compost and woodchip.
+This is why we are cultivating with awareness of soil health and life and have a min-till market garden and agroforestry system.
 We practice crop rotation, succession and plant various green manures to bring back organic matter and activate soil biology.

-We practice minimum till in the agroforestry alleys as it is a bigger area to crop and require a tractor for growing food at scale.
+We practice minimum till in the agroforestry alleys; this is a bigger area for our staple crops and requires a tractor for growing food at scale.
 In the current economic system (high cost of labour and low price of veg) we have to use fossil fuels if we are to be economically viable and not break our backs weeding acres of leek and carrots by hand.

 So we make compromises, and always strive to find a middle ground, to navigate the shift between the old and the new. to pioneer and explore new ways of farming and connecting to our land.